 During the Korean War, Park became a fugitive even after completing his military duties; the government under Syngman Rhee’s leadership reneged on its promise and planned to conscript male students during the graduation ceremony.
-So, Park ran away to a friend with classic Chinese know-how to help him change his identity.
+So, Park ran away to a friend with traditional Chinese know-how to help him change his identity.
 He started to live a new life as a 30-year-old who always wore a fedora with a mustache.

 Education & Artistic career

 Park developed his visual language back during the Korean Civil War of 1950.
 Shortly after joining Hong-Ik University to study art, he was instead interrupted by war, forcing him to take a crash course.

 I just imagine, I had to do all the things that Dada did, plus what the post-war abstraction artist did- there are some things you cannot do about in life – but I guess it was just my fate.

 Park Seo Bo was committed to education, but that did not prevent him from pursuing his passion for art.
 He worked for the Federation of Artistic and Cultural Organization of Korea for about ten years and, at one point, served as chairman of the body.